 Copyrighting has Become a Serious Issue in China

-The Chinese government has finally understood the importance of the copyrighting laws.
+The Chinese government has finally understood the importance of copyrighting laws.
 Thus, advertisers and marketers are more confident about it, their efforts will are less likely to be plagiarized in the future with Alibaba (the largest e-commerce group) closing down 300 fake factories and banning thousands of illegal sellers on their platforms.
-This protection of the rights of the intellectual property has actually motivated the local Chinese talent to emerge and become more prominent in recent years.
+This protection of the rights of intellectual property has actually motivated the local Chinese talent to emerge and become more prominent in recent years.
 In this way, various musical bands, artists, and other creative professionals are coming forward with their ideas.
 Consequently, the advertising agency is seeing a rise in not just their clients but an improvement in the quality of their advertisements and levels of creativity as well.
 Chinese consumers are coming to expect higher standards.

 Advertising through Blogging and Bulletin Board Sites have become the Two Most Popular Advertising Trends

 Blogs and BSS (Bulletin Board Sites) have become the best advertising tools in China.
 Not only do they work effectively but they are very effective for word-of-mouth advertisements where real consumers pass on their experience to their readers and visitors.
 This trend is really the best in times of crisis, especially when a company wants to convey to its consumers that it is recalling a certain product, or when they want to clear whatever rumors are spreading around regarding its products.

 Through this type of advertising, the consumers come to know about the latest updates on the product, any giveaways or competitions which are being offered and being held, as well as any news related to it.